-NRI home loans are exclusively designed for Non-Residents Indians who are wishing to buy residential property in India.
-Except the documentation part which is a bit different, the procedure for applying for NRI home loan is more or less the same as regular home loans.
-Almost all leading Indian banks like the State Bank of India, ICICI Bank Ltd, Bank of Baroda, HDFC Bank Ltd, HSBC Bank, Axis Bank ltd, Citi Bank, etc. offer NRI home loan.
+NRI home loans are exclusively designed for Non-Residents Indians who are wishing to buy a residential property in India.
+Except for the documentation part which is a bit different, the procedure for applying for NRI home loan is more or less the same as regular home loans.
+Almost all leading Indian banks like the State Bank of India, ICICI Bank Ltd, Bank of Baroda, HDFC Bank Ltd, HSBC Bank, Axis Bank Ltd, Citi Bank, etc. offer NRI home loan.

 Balance Transfer Loan